Today is 16th of October, it’s World Bread

 Now I realize my father wanted to give us a healthy start of the day.
 I just read you can take an oat bath for your skin ore eat porridge since it seems to contain more vitamin B and calories than other porridges.
 I like to eat healthy, but it also must be tasty.
 Some people are concerned about the amount of food in the world and the growing amount of people needing it.
 They outlined a scenario in which the planet was optimally used for food.
 They said we don’t need as much variety in vegetables and herbs as we do today.
 They classified earth to obtain high amount and nutritive value.

+In a way they are right, but I think there are more elements than the amount of people to feed.
 The first thing that comes to my mind is the amount of food that’s discarded every day.
 To have more on your table to feed your guest (or eat yourself) than needed, is often culturally determined.
 Things like hospitality and munificence are manmade ideas and can change.
 Maybe the new world food cultural can be: enough = enough.

 When I bake a delicious smelling and tasting bread we can eat the whole loaf at breakfast or lunch.
 But, we don’t need to.
 A wise friend said: ‘ask yourself if you need it or want it’.
 And, to be honest most of the time, we want it instead of need it.